nickl-dev/nickl-dev/README.md

 # Hello there 👋

 - 💬 Ask me about: writing clean code.
-- 📈 I’m currently learning: [Python, Next.js]
+- 📈 I’m currently learning: [Python, Next.js, Spanish].
 - 🗞️ Fun fact: I've been inside The Great Pyramid of Giza.

 <!--